AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Here are the minimum requirements in Texas:

-• Bodily injury liability: Texas requires drivers to have $30,000 of coverage per person and $60,000 per accident.
+• Bodily injury liability: Texas car insurance laws require drivers to have $30,000 of coverage per person and $60,000 per accident.
 Bodily injury liability covers the other party’s injuries if you or someone else on your policy driving your car causes an accident.

 • Property damage liability: You are required to have $25,000 in property damage coverage.
 Property damage covers damage to a third party’s vehicle or property if you or someone else on your policy causes an accident.